The Eye (novel)

 The Eye (Соглядатай, Sogliadatai, literally 'voyeur' or 'peeper'), written in 1930, is Vladimir Nabokov's fourth novel.
 It was translated into English by the author's son Dmitri Nabokov in 1965.

-At around 80 pages, The Eye is Nabokov's shortest novel.
+At approximately 80 pages, The Eye is considered Nabokov's shortest novel.
 Nabokov himself referred to it as a 'little novel' and it is a work that sits somewhere around the boundary between extended short story and novella.
 It was produced during a hiatus in Nabokov's creation of short stories between 1927 and 1930 as a result of his growing success as a novelist.

 As in many of Nabokov's early works, the characters are largely Russian émigrés relocated to Europe, specifically Berlin.
-In this case, the novel is set in two houses where a young Russian tutor, Smurov, is renting room and board.
+In this case, the novel is set in two houses where a young Russian tutor, Smurov, rents a room and receives board.

 Plot summary

 The action of the novel largely begins after the (perhaps fatal) suicide attempt of the protagonist.
 This occurs after he suffers a beating at the hands of a cuckolded husband (the protagonist has been having an affair with a woman called Matilda with whom he has also, apparently, been rather bored).
 After his supposed death, and assuming everything in the world around him to be a manifestation of his 'leftover' imagination, his "eye" observes a group of Russian émigrés as he tries to ascertain their opinions of the character Smurov, around whom much uncertainty and suspicion exists.